Asterics2020-Obelics/School2017/README.md

+# Overview

-# 1st ASTERICS-OBELICS International School: Advanced software programming for astrophysics and astroparticle physics
+This repository contains all the material needed for the [1st ASTERICS-OBELICS International School](https://indico.in2p3.fr/event/14227) on "Advanced software programming for astrophysics and astroparticle physics".

+# Software install

+## Recommandation for Python install

+### Linux

+### Mac

+### Windows

+## Requirements

+# Help

+Please create a [new issue](https://github.com/Asterics2020-Obelics/School2017/issues) for each questions you have before or during the school.
+Of course, first check the existing list of issues to see if your question has already been asked and answered before creating a new one.